ibm-cloud-docs/cis/about.md

 Create rules that examine incoming HTTP traffic against a set of filters to block, challenge, log, or allow matching requests.

-In general, firewall rules are designed for properties exposed in OSI Layer-7 (HTTP), such as request headers and body content characteristics.
+In general, firewall rules are designed for properties that are exposed in OSI Layer-7 (HTTP), such as request headers and body content characteristics.
 Therefore, firewall rules apply to HTTP/HTTPS [Range](/docs/cis?topic=cis-cis-range) apps.
 {: note}

 ### Events